jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 $$S(h(x)) = \frac{1}{1 + e^{-(\theta_0 + \theta_1 x_1 + \theta_1 x_2 + \cdots + \theta_n x_n})} = \frac{1}{1 + e^{-\theta^T x}} \tag{2}$$

 In other words, logistic regression can be understood as a process in which our goal is to find the weight coefficients in the equation above the best describe the given data set.
 Unlike in linear regression, where the predicted value is computed simply by passing the data as arguments into a linear function, logistic regression outputs numbers between 0 and 1, making binary classification possible.
-However, there is certainly an element of linearity involved, which is part of the reason why both linear and logistic regression models fall under a larger familiy of models called [generalized linear models].
+However, there is certainly an element of linearity involved, which is part of the reason why both linear and logistic regression models fall under a larger family of models called [generalized linear models].

 Now that we know the basic maths behind logistic regression using the sigmoid function, it's time to implement it via code.